faheemkhaskheli9/genetic-algorithm-keras/README.md

 # Genetic Algorithm For Keras Model

-This is in initial stage, only made using Conv2D layer of kerass. it can random select keras Conv2D layers to create initial genration and train it for any number of epochs that you specified.
+This is in initial stage, made using Conv2D layer, Batch Normalization, Activation Layers of keras and residual block. it can random select keras Conv2D layers to create initial genration and train it for any number of epochs that you specified.

+# Architecture
+This Genetic Algorithm will generate random Architecture using following layers of keras. you can also specify specify value of each parameters.
+There are some default value pre-defined which will be used if you skip any parameter.

+If you want to **generate random** values then specify those values in **list**.

+## Layers Supported for Architecture

+- Conv2D
+- Dense
+- Activation
+- Batch Normalization

+## Other Architecture

+- Residual Block
+  - Combination of any number of Conv2D layers

 # how to use?
 Download these files, in ````main.py```` you can load your own dataset,